nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/es-mapping.md

 hidden: true
 private: true
 ---

 {{#> callout type='info' heading='Availability'}}
 This feature is available for Nuxeo users and target platforms Nuxeo Platform LTS 2019 and above.
 {{/callout}}

-Elasticsearch Mapping is a feature that helps you configure the search experience, it provides the user a with JSON configuration file that can be added to the Elasticsearch configuration.
+Elasticsearch Mapping is a feature that helps you configure the search experience, it provides the user a JSON configuration file that can be added to the Elasticsearch configuration.

 ## Elasticsearch Mapping